-When a person is injured in a violent assault they are entitled to make an application for compensation.
+When a person is injured in a violent assault their criminal injury solicitor is entitled to make an application for compensation for both physical and psychological damage.
 Whilst the effects of any physical injury can be difficult to overcome, when accompanied by the emotional trauma of a violent attack, the incident can be devastating and victims may suffer serious long-term psychological damage.
 The Criminal Injury Compensation Authority scheme will pay compensation for psychiatric illness caused as a result of violent abuse including compensation for harm caused as a result of threats or harassment.
 Although money can never compensate for physical harm or anxiety it can help to avoid the extra stress of financial difficulties and it allows people to concentrate on reclaiming their lives.

-There are a number of factors that determine the value of a criminal injury compensation claims award including :-
+There are a number of factors that determine the value of a criminal injury compensation claim award including :-

 In order to justify a criminal injury compensation claim there are a number of CICA criteria that must be satisfied :-

-The CICA pays compensation to the victims of violent crime.
-The amount of compensation that may be awarded following a criminal injury solicitors application to the CICA is based on a tariff system and calculated by reference to:
+The amount of compensation that may be awarded is based on a tariff system and calculated by reference to:

 We will review the CICA matter initially at no cost and will deal with the application on a no win no fee basis.
 Once the case is accepted by our criminal injury solicitors they will agree with you the amount of legal charges that will apply in the event of a successful claim.
 No legal costs are payable by the CICA over and above any award they make to you.
 Legal charges will be deducted from the amount of any award.